sullivtr/terraform-provider-graphql/README.md

 ## Testing this provider:
-- In the root of this project, run `make fulltest` This will build the plugin, and copy the binaries to the basic_test/terraform.d/* folder
+- In the root of this project, run `make fulltest` This will build the plugin, and copy the binaries to the basic_test/terraform.d/* folder and run the E2E Test.

 - To run a test without a build, simply run `make test`

+- Run `go test -v ./...` to run the graphql package's internal unit & acceptance tests.
+  > NOTE: The acceptance tests utilize a mocked http response to simulate a graphql api.
+Therefore, TF_ACC is set automatically by the test init() functions.

 # License